-- If a doctor writes a referral (request; tilvísun) for you to have treatment by a physiotherapist, SÍ will pay 90% of the total cost. - SÍ does not share the cost of going to a private psychologist.
+- If a doctor writes a referral (request; tilvísun) for you to have treatment by a physiotherapist, Sí will pay 90% of the total cost. - SÍ does not share the cost of going to a private psychologist.
 However, you can apply to your trade union (stéttarfélag) or the local social services (félagsþjónusta) for financial assistance.
+The health centers (heilsugæslan) offer some service of psychologists.
+You need to get a referral (request; tilvísun) from a doctor at the center.